 Interestingly most things we fear will happen, never do.

 And if they do happen then they’ll most likely not be as bad as we expected.

 The lesson here is that you shouldn’t take things too seriously because that seems like a big problem today, you may not even remember in five years.

 When you compare yourself to others you let the outside world control how you feel about yourself.

 Successful people pursue what makes them happy without worrying about what others think, especially other people's definition of success.

-The lesson here is strive to become the best you can be and look at how far you have come, what you have accomplished and how you have grown.
+The lesson here is to strive to become the best you can be and look at how far you have come, what you have accomplished, and how you have grown.

 You see…while many people measure success in dollars, successful people recognise true wealth is what you're left with after you take away all your money and properties.

 In my mind to be truly wealthy you need much more than money.

 You need money PLUS your health, money PLUS family and friends to share it with, money PLUS time to appreciate it, the ability to keep growing and learning, and money PLUS the desire to contribute back to the community and charity.